bsmith89/human-gut-diversity-manuscript/manuscript.md

 whichever species is initially dominant outcompetes the other.
-In the gut microbiome, this 'founder control' could explain the temporally stable differences between individuals [?], or the high recurrance rate of antibiotic associated diarrhea [?].
+In the gut microbiome, this 'founder control' could explain the temporally stable differences between individuals [?], or the high recurrence rate of antibiotic associated diarrhea [?].
 Additional study of alternative stable states in the human microbiome could lead to improved treatments for various ailments.

-Based on this model of niche mediated coexistance, it is reasonable to ask if there are enough niches to explain the thousand or more OTUs co-occuring in the human gut.
+Based on this model of niche mediated coexistence, it is reasonable to ask if there are enough niches to explain the thousand or more OTUs co-occurring in the human gut.

 Resource niches in heterotrophic macrobes are largely determined by the size and resistance of prey items;